JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-shelling-out-sucks.md

 While that's better than silently failing and continuing as if there were no problem, its not very helpful for postmortem debugging: many programs are not as well-behaved as `cat` and don't actually identify themselves or the specific problem when printing error messages before going belly up.

-Given the other problems caused by the indirection of shelling out, it's seems like a barely relevant afterthought to mention that execing a shell process just to spawn a bunch of other processes is inefficient.
+Given the other problems caused by the indirection of shelling out, it seems like a barely relevant afterthought to mention that execing a shell process just to spawn a bunch of other processes is inefficient.
 However, it is a real source of unnecessary overhead: the main process could just do the work the shell does itself.
 Asking the kernel to fork a process and exec a new program is a non-trivial amount of work.